 Ovarian Cancer May Start in Fallopian Tubes

-Recently, there has been research suggesting ovarian cancer may start in the fallopian tubes.
-Now, because of this theory, doctors are starting to recommend salpingectomy (fallopian tube removal) for ovarian cancer prevention in pre menopausal women.
+Recently, there is research suggesting ovarian cancer may start in the fallopian tubes.
+Now, because of this theory, doctors are starting to recommend salpingectomy (fallopian tube removal) for ovarian cancer prevention in premenopausal women.

 My Laparoscopic Prophylactic Salpingectomy with Delayed Oophorectomy (PSDO)

-My husband and I arrived in Houston on September 14 for pre-op appointments and testing.
-Everything came back normal and my surgery was confirmed for the next day.
+On September 14, my husband and I arrived in Houston for pre-op appointments and testing.
+Thankfully, everything came back normal and my surgery was confirmed for the next day.

-September 15, 2015, we arrived at MD Anderson at 6:30am for an 8:30am surgery.
-We waited a long time in the waiting room.
-Finally, I was given a room.
-The IV was started.
-I was given a scopolamine transdermal patch behind my ear to prevent nausea.
-By they time they wheeled me out and gave my the happy drugs it was about 9:15am or so.
+On September 15, 2015, we arrived at MD Anderson at 6:30 am for an 8:30 am surgery.
+Then, we waited a long time in the waiting room.
+Finally, they gave me a room.
+First, they inserted the IV.
+They gave me a scopolamine transdermal patch behind my ear to prevent nausea.
+By the time they wheeled me out and gave me the happy drugs it was about 9:15 am or so.

 The laparoscopic salpingectomy itself went well, but there was a complication during surgery.
 For some reason, perhaps due to IBS, my small intestine swelled during surgery.
 To be sure there were no punctures, both my doctor and a gastroenterologist spent a lot of time checking my whole small intestine.
-No injuries were found after a long time of pulling and stretching.
+After a long time of pulling and stretching the doctor found no injuries.
 The surgery was supposed to last only 1.5 hours, but because of the intestinal problems, my surgery lasted 3 hours.

-Normally a laparoscopic salpingectomy is an outpatient procedure, but because of the intestinal complication, I had to spend the night at the hospital.
-My doctor wanted to monitor me overnight to make sure I had no intestinal complications.
+Normally, a laparoscopic salpingectomy is an outpatient procedure, but because of the intestinal complication, I had to spend the night at the hospital.
+This was because my doctor wanted to monitor me overnight to make sure I had no intestinal complications.

-The pain after surgery was not too bad.
-On a scale of 0-10, as I was asked frequently, the pain was around a 3.
+After surgery, the pain was not too bad.
+On a scale of 0-10, the pain was around a 3.
 My stomach was bloated and gassy since they add a lot of air to the abdomen to improve surgical visibility.
 I was warned before surgery to expect to have a lot of gas after surgery.
 There’s only one way to get it out.

 The most annoying part of recovery were side effects of either anesthesia or the scopolamine patch.
 Somehow, no one thought to remove my patch right after surgery as recommended.
-It was left on for a few days until I complained to my doctor the day we were going back to Austin.
+The patch remained on for a few days until I complained to my doctor the day we were going back to Austin.

 My vision was blurry, especially up close.
-I had a hard time reading, texting, etc. for almost a week.
-I was nauseous, lightheaded, and dizzy for a while.
+In addition, I had a hard time reading, texting, etc. for almost a week.
+For a while, I felt nauseous, lightheaded, and dizzy.

 Finally, I’m feeling almost back to normal.
 I was able to drive today.
-I’m still weak and little nauseous, but the lightheadedness is gone.
+The lightheadedness is gone, but I am still weak and little nauseous.

-I will come back and update this post and let you know how recovery is going.
+I will come back and update this post and let you know how I am recovering.

 Pictures of laparoscopic salpingectomy after surgery

 Here are some pictures of my stomach now with the steristrips.
 You’ll see there are 4 incisions.
-Normally, with laparoscopic salpingectomy there are 3 incisions – 2 for fallopian tube removal and one for the camera.
-Since I had intestinal issues, another incision was made to check my bowels/ small intestine.
+Normally, with laparoscopic salpingectomy, there are 3 incisions – 2 for fallopian tube removal and one for the camera.
+Since I had intestinal issues, the surgeon made another incision to check my bowels/ small intestine.

 4 days after My Laparoscopic Prophylactic Salpingectomy Fallopian Tube Removal to Reduce Ovarian Cancer Risk